 The model presented in this paper and embodied in the Physarum machine, proposes a solution to this seemingly unsolvable paradox by redefining the conceptual separation of the Urbansphere from the biosphere.
 The two are now so intricately connected and co-evolutionary they cannot be separated.
 We therefore propose to remodel the urbansphere as an augmented biosphere.

-How can we conceptualize and model this Urbansphere so that it can evolve into an resilient and adaptive habitat for humanity and the other species connected to the biosphere?
+How can we conceptualize and model this Urbansphere so that it can evolve into a resilient and adaptive habitat for humanity and the other species connected to the biosphere?

 the SLIME MOLD_ from biological organism to bio-digital analogue.

 The slime mold, or in scientific terms the Physarum Polycephalum, was chosen as computational model; the reason for this choice is in the unique nature of this bizarre creature and in the multiplicities of uses that its behaviour has inspired in scientists, programmers and engineers alike.

+fig6.
+Urban Morphogenesis Lab 2013-2014 - microscopic image of a slime mold in the plasmodium phase.
+The detail shows a bifurcation in the network and the related protoplasmic flow.
+Magnification 400x.

 The slime mold is a protist, in fact it is a single cell, just one cell, but a very peculiar one.
 Within this extraordinary body we can find thousands if not millions of nuclei that float in protoplasmic liquid.
 The collective is kept together by an actin membrane.
 In the plasmodium phase when enough nutrients are to be found the membrane stretches to take virtually any morphology.
 The nuclei interact with each other and the environment via chemical reactions that generate gradients of pressure that regulate the protoplasmic flows.
 In this way the organism can locally sense the presence and amount of nutrients in a given place and time, and react to them.
 This reaction is locally driven and based on multiple random interactions that is unaided by central planning, or decision-making.

 The slime mold is a special kind of biological computer that has no discrete brain but is able to leave traces in the environment that constitute a form of spatial and distributed memory.
 This memory enables the slime mold to develop and optimise its behaviours.

+fig7.
+Urban Morphogenesis Lab 2013-2014 - network of traces of slime mold on a flat substratum.
+Macro lens picture.

 Scientists experimenting with slime mold discovered that this simplest of all collective organisms can in fact perform extremely sophisticated tasks such as network optimisations, nutrient regulation and may even anticipate events.
 So, the mold not only represents a simple form of bottom up self-organisation via multiple interactions, but also is capable of performing multiple forms of computation and optimisation without recurring to a centralized brain.
 Also, these kinds of optimisations are recurrent in any collective organism and are critical to its survival.
 Urban systems also demonstrate optimization behaviours; after all cities too must adjust the way they move around goods and energy, need to regulate the amounts they extract from each extraction/production site and are always trying to predict or anticipate daily, seasonal or epochal fluctuations.

 It is known in fact that transport engineers and computer scientists have already took notice and adopted slime mold in a set of experiments developed to simulate traffic infrastructures across entire continents.